 In this video, the team from University College London Hospital (UCLH) talk about the staff who might look after you if you take part in a clinical trial.

-You can’t usually choose your treatment.
-The treatment is set out in the trial protocol so you are given information about the different treatments before you enter the trial.
 In most cases you are told what treatment you are having.
-Occasionally a trial is ‘blinded’, which means you won’t know what treatment you are having.
+Occasionally a trial is ‘blinded’, which means you won’t know what treatment you are having in the trial, or ‘double-blinded’, which means neither you or your doctor know what treatment you are having.

 You should be given contact details for people you can speak to if you are unhappy about your care during the trial.
-If you don’t have these contact details, ask for them.
+If you don’t have these contact details, ask your trial team for them.